 The best way to manage a bunch of rowdy children is to designate a table for them.
 This will keep all of the kids in one convenient location where they can be closely supervised.
 It will also contain much of the mess the children will make when it comes to the food.
 Designating a table for kids and placing it off to the side but still next to the family table will allow parents to attend to their children’s needs, ensuring they have enough to eat and drink or address any other concerns that may arise during the meal.

 - Keep Things Simple!

 Always keep things simple.
 From your decorations to the menu you serve, including your appetizers, keeping things simple will mean less frustration and stress as people begin to arrive.
 Use disposable pans, plates, cups, and cutlery.
 Make lists to stay as organized as possible.
 Create a schedule to know when people will arrive, how long to heat the food, and when to start the clean-up process.
 If you have a team of people to help you, the preparation, serving, and clean-up will all go smoothly, allowing you to enjoy time with your family and close friends.

 For keeping stress under control during the holidays, it’s essential to stay organized and focused on what you are doing—plan on enjoying your Thanksgiving Dinner this year by asking for a bit of help and staying organized.
-Call the seasoned insurance experts of Scavone Insurance Center in White Plains, New York, today if you have any questions or concerns about your insurance coverage and what you may need to do to protect yourself if an accident occurs during the festivities.
+Call the seasoned insurance experts of Scavone Insurance Agency Center LLC in White Plains, New York, today if you have any questions or concerns about your insurance coverage and what you may need to do to protect yourself if an accident occurs during the festivities.
 Please then schedule an appointment with us as soon as you can to get the details.